amandafrench/frankenreads/wp-content/plugins/the-events-calendar-community-events/readme.txt

 == Changelog ==

+= [4.5.8] 2017-11-21 =

+* Tweak - Only display admin links in Community Tickets if user is able to access the admin [79565]
+* Language - 0 new strings added, 11 updated, 0 fuzzied, and 0 obsoleted

+= [4.5.7] 2017-11-16 =

+* Fix - Improved translatability of the taxonomy dropdowns ("Searching..." placeholder can now be translated - our thanks to Oliver for flagging this!)
+[84926]
+* Fix - Changed the attendee and other links exposed to event owners so that they stay in the frontend environment where possible (our thanks to Gurdeep Sandhu for flagging this problem) [89015]
+* Fix - Added logic to prevent an event end time earlier than the event start time being set [89825]
+* Fix - Enhanced ease of marking nested fields as required (our thanks to dsb cloud services GmbH & Co.
+KG for flagging the need for this) [86299]
+* Fix - Ensure the correct wording is used for the Edit Venue and Edit Organizer pages [90154]
+* Tweak - The options presented by the timezone picker are now filterable (when used alongside an up-to-date version of The Events Calendar) [92909]
+* Language - 5 new strings added, 59 updated, 0 fuzzied, and 0 obsoleted

 = [4.5.6] 2017-10-04 =

 * Fix - Fixed issues with the jQuery Timepicker vendor script conflicting with other plugins' similar scripts (props: @hcny et al.) [74644]
+* Fix - Fixed the creation of the "back" (to the events list) URL, so that translated slugs are used (our thanks to dezemberundjuli for flagging this) [85607]

 = [4.5.5] 2017-08-24 =